-The weather is warming up, kids are out of school and summer is soon to be in full swing, which all means your children will be spending a lot more time in the sun.
+When the weather warms up, kids are out of school and summer is in full swing, that means your children will be spending a lot more time in the sun.
 When you know the facts, you can teach your children how to enjoy fun in the sun without feeling the burn.

 Joanna M. Burch, MD, Assistant Professor of Dermatology and Pediatrics at Children's Hospital Colorado, answers commonly asked questions about sunscreen and gives you the know-how to keep your children safe this season.